PrefectHQ/prefect/docs/concepts/variables.md

 ### In Project steps

 In `.yaml` files, variables are denoted by quotes and double curly brackets, like so: `"{{ prefect.variables.my_variable }}"`.
-You can use variables to template project steps by referencing them in the `prefect.yaml` file used to create the deployment.
+You can use variables to templatize project steps by referencing them in the `prefect.yaml` file used to create deployments.
 For example, you could pass a variable in to specify a branch for a git repo in a projects `pull` step:

 ```
 pull: